Running Metrics

 What Is Running Power?
 (And Should You Use It?)

-What Is Running Power?
 Running power is a measure of how much effort you produce while running.
 It’s typically measured in watts — and it reflects how hard your body is working, regardless of pace.
-Unlike pace, which tells you how fast you’re moving, power shows the actual effort behind…
+Unlike pace, which tells you how fast you’re moving, power shows the actual effort behind that movement.
+Modern running…

 Continue reading →